Skip to main content

 Match the capital

 Clean credit with equity → alt-A second or refinance at the lowest rate.
-Tight timeline or messier file → private capital that funds in days.
-We pick the cheapest path that closes before the enforcement clock runs out and structures the payout so every creditor is satisfied at funding.
+Tight timeline or messier file → private capital that funds faster.
+We aim for the cheapest path that closes before the enforcement clock runs out and structures the payout so every creditor is satisfied at funding.

 3